-Anxieties of Democracy
+Anxieties of Democracy Program

-The Anxieties of Democracy program is a major new initiative for the Council, developed through a set of convenings that have gathered leading thinkers from a range of fields and areas of expertise.
-The program intends to mobilize existing research; promote new studies; publish and disseminate findings; forge pathways to bring this knowledge to policy, media, and public audiences; and provide opportunities for new generations of social scientists to address how to make democracies govern more effectively.
+Our ambitions are diagnostic (to identify causes of perceived “anxieties” about representative democracies) and prescriptive (to explore solutions).
+To these ends, we intend to mobilize existing research; promote new studies; publish and disseminate findings; forge pathways to bring this knowledge to policy, media, and public audiences; and provide opportunities for new generations of social scientists to address how to make democracies govern more effectively.